Complete Guide to Childcare Subsidies in Singapore: CCS, AICS & KiFAS Explained

 - Keep your income documents updated.
 Outdated income records can lead to incorrect subsidy calculations.
 Ensure your Myinfo profile reflects your current employment status.

 - Check your centre’s fee structure.
-Some preschools are classified as anchor operators or partner operators under ECDA, which means they follow regulated fee caps — making subsidies stretch even further.
+Some pre-schools are classified as anchor operators or partner operators under ECDA, which means they follow regulated fee caps, making subsidies stretch even further.

 - Inform the centre of any changes.
 If your employment status or household income changes significantly, notify your child’s centre as this may affect your subsidy amount.